 Duties and Objectives:

-- Passion for the Pacific Northwest’s wild, native fish and rivers.
+- Passion for Washington's wild, native fish and rivers.

-- Positive, friendly, and works well in a team environment.
+- Positive, friendly, and can work well in a team environment.

-- Strong communication skills, both written and verbal.
-Proficiency in basic computer software such as Word and Excel.
+- Strong communications skills, both written and verbal.
+Proficiency in basic computer software.

 Pay and Location:

 Position is full-time.
-Competitive salary, commensurate with experience.
-Native Fish Society offers attractive benefits and paid time off for holidays, vacation, and sick leave.
+Competitive salary commensurate with experience.
+Native Fish Society offers attractive benefits including health insurance plan and paid time off for holidays, vacation, and sick leave.

-Send a copy of your resume or CV, a cover letter, and three references to Executive Director, Mark Sherwood at email@example.com by September 30th.
+To apply please email a one page cover letter, resume, and three work references to Executive Director, Mark Sherwood (email@example.com).